 |Single Wheel||Cheapest||Worst||Non Existent||Below Average||Average||Poor|

 The Junior Hack Attack possesses the five components that make a great pitching machine.

-If you need something that throws 90+, then check ATECs M3 or Rawlings’ Pro Line Three Wheel.
+If you need something that throws 90+, then check ATECs M3 or Rawlings’ Pro-Line Three Wheel.
 If you want a single wheel machine that unrealistically pitches dimpled yellow balls, then Jugs’ Changeup or MVP is the favorite.

-Pneumatic machines still have a long way to go.
+Pneumatic devices still have a long way to go.
 The barrel these balls are shot out from makes the hitting experience much less realistic than we would hope.
 But, in today’s market, the Zooka is the market leader.

-Let us put the most obvious feature aside for the moment.
-That is, let us forget for a second about price.
+Let us put the most apparent feature aside for the moment.
+That is, let us forget for a second about the price.
 We will come back to that.
 First, let us build, virtually, our favorite pitching machine.
 After much thinking and theorizing, most will come to three conclusions about a pitching machine they would like to own.

 Single wheel machines offer no ability to throw anything but straight balls with an unrealistic backspin.
 For much the same reason, they also struggle to reach decent pitch speeds.

 If you are strong enough and have a big enough flatbed, all things are portable.
 But the best pitching machines for the money would be reasonably easy to move.
 Taking it from the indoor cage to the practice field and back to your backyard, batting cage is a feature you’ll wish you had if you don’t.